NERC-CEH/digital-objects-ontology/CEH-DCAT-AP/CEH-DCAT-AP.md

 This class is a super-class of `dcat:Dataset`, of `dcat:DataService`, of `dcat:Catalog` and of `dcat:DatasetSeries`.

 Every instance of the class `dcat:Resource`, or one of its sub-classes, MUST also be an instance of the class `prov:Entity`.
-This is because some properties present in this application profile have the class `prov:Entity` as their domain (e.g. `prov:wasGeneratedBy`).
+This is because some properties present in this application profile have the class `prov:Entity` as their domain (e.g. `prov:wasGeneratedBy`, `prov:wasDerivedFrom`).

 ![Diagram of the class Cataloged Resource](/CEH-DCAT-AP/CEH-DCAT-AP_diagrams/dcat-resource.svg)